-GOSAT TANSO-FTS data matched with the CALIOP foot print within 400 km and 5 minutes were distributed mainly over latitudes between 30°N and 60°N (Fig. 6).
-A comparison with CALIOP revealed that the clear and cloud categories had almost

-20 the same fraction in boreal winter, the matching ratio of clear was larger than that of cloudy in the summer and autumn, and the ratio of cloudy was larger than that of clear in spring.
+GOSAT TANSO-FTS data matched with the CALIOP foot print within 100 km and 5 minutes were distributed mainly over latitudes between 30°N and 60°N (Fig. 6).
+A comparison with CALIOP revealed that the clear and cloud categories had almost the same fraction in boreal winter, the matching ratio of clear was larger than that of cloudy in the summer and autumn, and the ratio of cloudy was larger than that of clear in spring.
 Since there is more water vapor in boreal summer than in other seasons, the matching ratio, especially over the ocean, was worse.
 However, no clear seasonal variation was found in the matching ratio for data that had CALIOP cloud-top altitude above 5 km (Fig. 8).
 It is suggested that the water vapor saturated band method is not correlated with water vapor amount above 5 km in the mid-latitudes.
 In the tropics the water vapor amount decreases rapidly above 8 km; consequently, this method will detect cloud with cloud-top altitude above this level in the tropics.

-A comparison with CALIOP cloud data gave an approximately 85% matching ratio for elevated particles detected by TANSO-FTS, as shown in Fig. 7 and Fig. 8.
+A comparison with CALIOP cloud data gave an approximately 86% matching ratio for elevated particles detected by TANSO-FTS, as shown in Fig. 7 and Fig. 8.
 The method can detect elevated particles (cirrus clouds) located in the upper troposphere with very thin optical thickness, such as 0.1 or less.
-Although the lower clouds over the ocean, especially in summer when the water vapor amount is highest, were classified as clear by the water vapor saturated method, the other cloud flag

-30 (such as TANSO-CAI cloud flag) can detect scenes with lower-level clouds with SNR above 20 (not shown).
+For the reference, the matching ratio D/(B+D) as defined in Table 1 as the function of CALIOP optical thickness shows 40-80% at the optical thickness below 5.0 (not shown).
+It shows that the new method by this study has the good potential for the cirrus clouds with various optical thicknesses.
+The present method detects the thinner cirrus clouds with the similar capability as the current method of the GOSAT product, however the middle layer clouds of around 5 km cloud top altitude can be detected better by the current method as shown in Fig. 10.

 The water vapor saturated band method can capture in more detail the variations in cirrus cloud on the synoptic scale than those derived from CALIOP, which observes cloud and aerosol with a 16-day revisit orbit (Fig. 9).
 The cirrus cloud dataset derived from TANSO-FTS can be a useful additional dataset for studying cirrus clouds on synoptic to interannual temporal scales.
-The GOSAT data are available from April 2009 to the present; we have already accumulated data for a period exceeding eight years.
+The GOSAT data are available from April 2009 to the present; we have already accumulated data for a period exceeding nine years.